 Tree Wardens in Suffolk

-Tree Wardens are volunteers who work with parish councils or other community organisations.
+Tree Wardens are Volunteer Tree Champions who work with parish councils or other community organisations.
 They gather information about their local trees, get involved in local tree matters and local practical projects related to trees and woods.

-Tree Wardens have been caring for the trees of Suffolk for nearly 30 years, Mid Suffolk being one of the first districts to join the national scheme.
+Tree Wardens have been caring for the trees of Suffolk for nearly 30 years.
+District councils in central and eastern Suffolk were some of the first to join the national scheme.
 In 2017 there were around 120 tree wardens in Suffolk with some areas having more than others.
 We are actively encouraging more people to join.

 Due to changes in the way local government works the Suffolk Tree Warden Network was established in 2017 to encourage and coordinate tree wardens across the county.
 It aims to have at least one tree warden in every town, parish or group of small parishes.
 The network is now a self-managed organisation of volunteers linked to parish councils.